Ikersfletch/ExCameraDynamics/README.md

              offset & funky after some cutscenes if the cutscene doesn't reset the zoom.
 Use this to re-enable the automatic zooming and return to regular behavior.
+	- `excam_set_resting_zoom`
+	   > Sets the default zoom to the specified factor.
+Negative values reset to the value specified in the Chapter's metadata.

 ## Oh! also!!